 How do I participate in the Settlement?

-In order to receive a payment from the Settlement, each Settlement Class Member must timely submit a complete and accurate Claim Form no later than March 15, 2019.
-Claim Forms submitted by mail must be postmarked by no later than March 15, 2019.
-If you fail to submit a Claim Form by the deadline, your claim may be rejected, and you may be deemed to have waived all rights to receive benefits.
+In order to receive a payment from the Settlement, each Settlement Class Member must have timely submitted a complete and accurate Claim Form no later than March 15, 2019.
+Claim Forms submitted by mail must have been postmarked by no later than March 15, 2019.
+If you failed to submit a Claim Form by the deadline, your claim may be rejected, and you may be deemed to have waived all rights to receive benefits.